AnthonyGress/E-Commerce-Backend/README.md

 npm start
 ```

-Use the terminal and the arrow/enter keys to select which options you would like to execute.
+Use the terminal and start up the server.
+You can then access the API endpoints througha web browser or Insomnia.

 ## Tests